kmehltretter82/frama-c-linux/README.md

 16-byte register copy into an 8-byte stack object produces one invalid ACSL precondition before the fix and none after the size guard.
 This is the first KVM semantic calibration case, not a fresh finding.

+Fresh ARM64 KVM analysis has now moved beyond calibration.
+A focused MTE initialization checker reports one current faultable-user-access ordering in the complete 160-function `guest.c` translation unit.
+A reduced Eva model also invalidates the folio-wide MTE validity invariant when KVM initializes only one base page before publishing a hugetlb folio as tagged, while proving a whole-folio fixed control.
+A seven-lens source audit produced five high-confidence current candidates in total; only the initialization-lock finding is currently automated by the checker.
+Runtime reproduction and Linux maintainer confirmation remain open.

 ## Installation